egeloen/ivory-http-adapter/UPGRADE.md

 ### 0.5 to 0.6

+ * The `Ivory\HttpAdapter\Event\Subscriber\AbstractTimerSubscriber::start` property has been removed in order to make the subscriber staleless.
+The start timer is now stores as parameter in the request.
  * The `Ivory\HttpAdapter\AbstractHttpAdapter::doSend` has been renamed to `doSendInternalRequest`.
  * The `Ivory\HttpAdapter\AbstractHttpAdapter::createResponse` has been removed.
 You should rely on `Ivory\HttpAdapter\Message\MessageFactory::createResponse` instead.